karimknaebel/surge/README.md

 uv run surge-infer path/to/image.jpg --output-dir output
 ```

-By default, the CLI writes `mesh.glb` for each input image.
+By default, the Inference CLI writes `mesh.glb` for each input image.
 Add output flags as needed:

 ```